 Why employ a Parish Nurse?

-Torch already works closely with the current Parish Nurse in South Reading who is employed through Reading Gateway Church and in doing so we have seen the value of this service to the local community.
-Together we often serve the same clients in Jesus’ name as we have so much in common.
+In 2024 Torch was awarded funding to initiate the recruitment of our first Parish Nurse.
+At that time we had already been working closely with another Parish Nurse in South Reading who is employed through Reading Gateway Church.
+From this work we had seen the value of this service to the local community.
+Together, we were often serving the same clients in Jesus’ name by jointly meeting their holistic needs.
 To know about the Parish Nurse in South Reading or to make a referral go to: Parish Nurse – Reading Gateway Church

-The Nurse will also require a small team of dedicated volunteers to support this work, so if this is of interest to you or you know of anyone who might be interested, we would love to hear from them.
+This work also requires a small team of dedicated volunteers to support the nurses, so if this is of interest to you or you know of anyone who might be interested, we would love to hear from them.

 What is a Parish Nurse?